 CETI’s GMP for Immunotherapy Lab

-Children’s National has one of the only stand-alone pediatric cell therapy GMP facilities to receive more-than-minimal manipulation accreditation from the Foundation for the Accreditation of Cellular Therapy (FACT).
-We have a specialized research team dedicated exclusively to cellular therapy, working in an advanced, sophisticated cGMP facility. cGMP refers to the Current Good Manufacturing Practice regulations established by the US Food and Drug Administration (FDA).
-We use the most up-to-date-technology, systems, and equipment to manufacture the highest quality product, according to FDA’s stringent standards.
+, Children’s National has one of the only stand-alone pediatric cell therapy GMP facilities to receive more-than-minimal manipulation accreditation from the Foundation for the Accreditation of Cellular Therapy (FACT).
+We have a specialized research team dedicated exclusively to cellular therapy, working in an advanced, sophisticated cGMP facility. cGMP refers to the Current Good Manufacturing Practice regulations established by the U.S. Food and Drug Administration (FDA).
+We use the most up-to-date-technology, systems and equipment to manufacture the highest quality product, as per the FDA’s stringent standards.
 These cells are used to treat patients from across the country who travel to Children’s National to receive this personalized therapy.

 The ISO7 facility contains one ISO-5 A2 biological safety cabinet, a double stack of temperature controlled CO2 incubators, an undercounter -80°C freezer and 4°C refrigerator, and table top centrifuge for cell isolation.